See All Modules

 Silence as a Discipline of Self-Control

-Explore these passages on silence as a practical discipline for managing emotions and impulses.
-Pay attention to how Founders like Jefferson and Franklin recommended specific habits to cultivate self-restraint and thoughtful speech.
+Explore these cards on silence as a practical discipline for managing emotions and impulses.
+Pay attention to how Founders like Jefferson and Franklin recommended specific habits to cultivate self-restraint and thoughtful speec

 The Tension Between Speech and Silence

-Look below to examine the moral tension between when to speak out and when to practice silence.
+Look at the two tabs below to examine the moral tension between when to speak out and when to practice silence.
 Consider how silence can be both a virtue and a challenge in public and private life, as reflected in the examples of Justices Brandeis and Ginsburg.

 Speaking out, when disciplined by reflection, can be an act of courage and justice.
 Ruth Bader Ginsburg exemplified this balance, pairing careful deliberation with clear, principled opinions that advanced equality under law.
 Her willingness to dissent when necessary, and to speak with precision rather than heat, demonstrated that responsible speech grows out of thoughtful silence and fidelity to constitutional principle.